 The Daily Journal named San Francisco partners Susan Mac Cormac and Stefani Shanberg and Los Angeles partner Elizabeth Sluder to its list of 2018 Top Women Lawyers in California.
-This is the fifth year for both Susan and Stefani and the first year Elizabeth was selected to receive this honor.
+This is the sixth year for Stefani, the fifth year for Susan, and the first year Elizabeth was selected to receive this honor.

 The annual award series recognizes the successes and victories of women lawyers in the court room and the advancements women lawyers make in the legal industry.